Rolling Sink: Bridging Limited-Horizon Training and Open-Ended Testing in Autoregressive Video Diffusion

 \section{Summary}

-In this paper, we study the long-horizon drift of AR video diffusion and attribute it as an exposure-bias between limited-horizon training and open-ended testing.
+In this paper, we study the long-horizon drift of AR video diffusion and attribute it to an exposure bias between the limited-horizon training and open-ended testing.
 Building on a systematic analysis of AR cache maintenance, we propose \textbf{\rs}, a \emph{training-free} method that aims to keep the AR cache consistent with its within-duration behavior.
 As a result, Rolling Sink effectively scales the AR video synthesis to \textit{ultra-long} durations (e.g., 5-30 minutes, despite the limited 5s training duration) while maintaining stable identities/colors/structures and smooth dynamics, without sacrificing the efficiency.
 Extensive experiments validate that our method achieves superior long-horizon visual fidelity and temporal consistency compared to SOTA baselines.

-\textbf{Limitations.} Rolling Sink primarily targets \textit{single-shot} long-video synthesis under a fixed prompt.
+\textbf{Limitations.} Rolling Sink primarily targets \textit{single-shot}, long video synthesis under a fixed prompt.
 However, in more general long video generation scenarios (e.g., movies), multiple shots are needed to continuously introduce \textit{new semantics} (based on new prompts) over time rather than faithfully maintaining and extrapolating existing content.
-For instance, the buildings around the walking woman (\textit{Supp}'s Fig.~\ref{fig:more_qc3}, bottom) are better continuously updated with new semantics, rather than staying similar with earlier shots.
+For instance, the buildings around the walking woman (\textit{Supp}'s Fig.~\ref{fig:more_qc3}, bottom) are better continuously updated with new semantics, rather than staying consistent with earlier synthesized content.

-\textbf{Future works.} The gap between limited-horizon training and open-ended testing also exists in \textit{multi-shot} AR video synthesis.
+\textbf{Future Works.} The gap between limited-horizon training and open-ended testing also exists in \textit{multi-shot} AR video synthesis.
 A natural future direction is extending our drift-mitigation principle into multi-shot settings, to enable coherent and smooth transitions, while continuously preserving the long-horizon stability and high visual fidelity beyond the limited training durations.